PygmalionAI/blog/src/content/posts/official_website_launch_and_updates/index.md

 I hope you all enjoy our effort of love and care, and of course, if you don't, we're always listening.
 Thank you again, everybody.
 Keep your smile.
 Keep on smiling.

 ## Words from Autometa
 Its rare when you find yourself in the fortunate position of spending your time working on something you care about, let alone with people you care about.
-I'm endlessly grateful to the incredibly intelligent, consistent, and deeply talented people with whom i work, and for those who walk along side us as we pursue a world where the ability to participate in artistic self expression comes as naturally as breathing for everyone.
+I'm endlessly grateful to the incredibly intelligent, consistent, and deeply talented people with whom I work with, and for those who walk along side us as we pursue a world where the ability to participate in artistic self expression comes as naturally as breathing for everyone.

 Thanks guys,
 The future is going to be *very* interesting.